Guide for prospective applicants

 Good luck!

-We have hosted many visiting scholars in the past few years, including visiting PhD students and senior researchers (e.g. awardees of postdoc fellowships), from a period anywhere from a few months to one year.
+We have hosted several visiting scholars in the past few years, including overseas PhD students and senior researchers (e.g. awardees of postdoc fellowships), from a period anywhere from a few months to one year.
+Such stays have been productive and enriching for both the visitor and our group, resulting in continuous collaborations and publications.

-The academic expectations are more or less listed above, but most importantly, we expect a committed and full integration in our group and an idea of a project that matches our agenda.
+The academic expectations are more or less listed above, but most importantly, we expect a committed integration in our group and an idea of research that matches our agenda and something that you would not normally do if you have simply stayed at your home university.

-If you are interested in spending some time with us, contact us with the following information and materials: brief proposal (1-2 pages) aligned with our group, CV, desired time period of the stay, and funding scheme.
+If you are interested in spending some time with us, contact us with the following information and materials: brief proposal (1 page) aligned with our agenda, CV, desired time period of the stay, and information on the funding scheme that you plan to use or apply for to facilitate the visit.

-Unfortunately, NUS does not have funding schemes to support incoming visiting scholars, and most of our visitors have been supported by their home universities, foreign government schemes, or other funding programmes.
+Unfortunately, NUS does not have funding programmes to support incoming visiting scholars, and most of our visitors have been supported by their home universities, their project budgets, foreign government schemes, or other funding streams.

 Research assistants and research fellows (postdocs)